aqlaboratory/openfold-3/docs/source/precomputed_msa_generation_how_to.md

-# A How-To Guide for OF3-Style Precomputed MSA Generation
+# OF3-Style Precomputed MSA Generation

 We use the workflow manager [snakemake](https://snakemake.readthedocs.io/en/stable/) to help orchestrate large scale MSA generation.
 Snakemake distributes jobs efficiently across single node or across a whole cluster.
 We used this approach to generate MSAs at scale for the PDB and monomer distillation sets.
 Our pipeline supports both protein alignments and RNA alignments.